Wiki · Individual Player · Last reviewed June 19, 2026

 Reasoning Team

 Zhou's own homepage frames his work around a broad thesis: build large language models that reason well enough to generalize.
 It says he founded the Reasoning Team in Google Brain and places that team inside the Gemini organization of Google DeepMind.
+This page treats that as a research program and public self-description, not as evidence that any deployed system has achieved general intelligence.

 That positioning matters historically.
 Before the public reasoning-model wave, much of the field treated language models as next-token predictors whose strengths came mainly from scale, data, and pretraining.
 The Google Brain reasoning line argued that how a model spends inference-time computation also matters: prompts, decoding strategies, sampled reasoning paths, decomposition, examples, and self-generated structure can change what the same underlying model can do.